aquasecurity/postee/README-v2.md

 TODO add something here

 #### Rego Templates
 [Rego language](https://www.openpolicyagent.org/docs/latest/policy-language/) is used to define template.
-Message payload is referenced as input when tempate is rendered.
+Message payload is referenced as input when template is rendered.
 Result of rendering is output.
 Several properties are picked from output and send to configured outputs.
 Key | Description |Type
 --- | ---
 result | message body| Can be either string or json